Privacy Policy

 2. How do we process your information?

-In short: We process information to provide and improve the Services, secure our systems, bill and meter usage, communicate with you, and comply with law — and for other purposes with consent where required.
+We process information to provide and improve the Services, secure our systems, bill and meter usage, communicate with you, and comply with law — and for other purposes with consent where required.

-• Creating and managing accounts and authentication;
+• Creating and managing accounts and authentication

-• Delivering cloud storage, collaboration, visualization, analysis, and device connectivity features;
+• Delivering cloud storage, collaboration, visualization, analysis, and device-connectivity features

-• Processing uploads, streaming, search, sharing, and permissions you configure;
+• Processing uploads, streaming, search, sharing, and permissions you configure

-• Facilitating direct and group messaging, including storing message content, attachments, delivery and read receipts;
+• Facilitating direct and group messaging — including storing message content, attachments, delivery and read receipts

-• Displaying online/offline presence and last-seen status to your connections for real-time collaboration;
+• Displaying online/offline presence and last-seen status to your connections

-• Running security, fraud prevention, abuse detection, and reliability engineering (including server logs, session tracking, and rate limiting by IP or user);
+• Running security, fraud prevention, abuse detection, and reliability engineering

-• Customer support and responding to inquiries — including routing feedback and bug reports to our internal issue tracker;
+• Customer support and responding to inquiries — including routing feedback and bug reports to our internal issue tracker

-• Administrative messages, service announcements, and (where permitted) marketing — with opt-out where required;
+• Administrative messages, service announcements, and (where permitted) marketing — with opt-out where required

-• Subscription, invoicing, and usage metering with our billing providers;
+• Subscription, invoicing, and usage metering with our billing providers

-• Compliance with legal obligations and protection of vital interests where applicable.
+• Compliance with legal obligations and protection of vital interests where applicable

 Artificial intelligence features

-Some features use machine learning models hosted on Amazon Web Services (AWS), including Amazon Bedrock, to assist with tasks such as pattern suggestions, mapping or structuring data, document assistance, or similar workflows.
+Some features use machine-learning models hosted on Amazon Web Services (AWS), including Amazon Bedrock, to assist with tasks such as pattern suggestions, mapping or structuring data, document assistance, or similar workflows.
 When you use those features, portions of your prompts, folder or file metadata, document text, or related context may be sent to the model provider to generate a response.
-We use these outputs to provide the feature you requested.
+We use those outputs to provide the feature you requested.
 AWS processes such requests as our subprocessor under our agreement with AWS.
 Retention of prompts and outputs depends on our configuration and AWS service terms; we will update this notice if we materially change practices.

 If you are in Canada, we collect, use, or disclose your personal information with consent (express or implied where permitted) or as otherwise authorized under applicable Canadian privacy laws.
-You may withdraw consent where withdrawal does not prevent us from meeting legal or contractual obligations.

 4. When and with whom do we share personal information?

-Service providers and subprocessors (categories and representative services) include:
+Service providers and subprocessors include:

-• AI inference — AWS Bedrock and related AWS AI services we enable;
+• AI inference — AWS Bedrock and related AWS AI services

-• Payments — Stripe (payment methods and related transaction data);
+• Payments — Stripe

-• Hosting and tooling — providers that host websites, help us operate internal tools, or support security monitoring.
+• Hosting and tooling — providers that host websites, help us operate internal tools, or support security monitoring

 We contractually require service providers to protect personal information and use it only for the services they perform for us.

-Legal and safety: We may disclose information if required by law, to respond to lawful requests, or to protect rights, safety, and security.
+Legal and safety.
+We may disclose information if required by law, to respond to lawful requests, or to protect rights, safety, and security.

-Business transfers: Information may be transferred in connection with a merger, acquisition, financing, or sale of assets, subject to appropriate safeguards.
+Business transfers.
+Information may be transferred in connection with a merger, acquisition, financing, or sale of assets, subject to appropriate safeguards.

-Other users and collaboration: When you share content, messages, or a public profile, recipients you choose (or the public, if you make information public) can see that information according to your settings.
+Other users and collaboration.
+When you share content, messages, or a public profile, recipients you choose (or the public, if you make information public) can see that information according to your settings.
 Connected users can see your name, profile information, online/offline status, and last-seen time.

 International data transfers